 - 1 cup flour

 - ¾ teaspoon baking powder

 - ¼ teaspoon salt

 - 10 tablespoons unsalted butter softened

 - 1 large egg room temperature

 - 1 teaspoon vanilla extract

 - 1 cup golden raisins

-Scoop cookie dough with medium sized cookie scoop onto parchment lined cookie sheets.
+- Scoop cookie dough with medium-sized cookie scoop onto parchment-lined cookie sheets.
 Bake 12-14 minutes.
-Cool 5 minutes then transfer to wire rack to cool completely.
+Cool 5 minutes then transfer to a wire rack to cool completely.
 Store in a sealed airtight container.